Short Madrid travel guide

 Where should I stay if I am LGBT+?

-It would be best to stay in the Chueca neighborhood for its trendy bars and clubs; however, there is more about that in our Gay Guide to Madrid.
+Staying in the Chueca neighborhood would be best because of its trendy bars and clubs; however, our Gay Guide to Madrid has more about that.

 Where should I stay if I am a foodie?